 Most business brokers are sales people.
 Many lack the financial reporting skills and may report data that obscures the actual financial picture of the company.
 There is no compliance requirement with financial reporting standards, such as the Generally Accepted Accounting Principles or GAAP, as is the case for public companies.

 Private business owners are famous for their skill at creative accounting in order to minimize taxable income.
 That’s why business appraisers spend considerable time adjusting company financials before appraisal.
-Since data on private companies does not include detailed background information, it is very difficult to adjust reported financials to reconstruct a true picture of company’s financial performance.
+Data on private companies does not include detailed background information.
+So it is very difficult to adjust reported financials to reconstruct a true picture of company’s financial performance.

 The result is your valuation multiples can be quite misleading.